PartyDAO/party-protocol/docs/crowdfund.md

 - **Crowdfund NFTs**: A _soulbound_ NFT (ERC721) representing contributions made to a crowdfund.
 Each contributor gets one of these the first time they contribute.
 At the end of the crowdfund (successful or unsuccessful), these are burned to either redeem unused ETH or mint governance shares.
 - **Party**: The governance contract, which will be created and will custody the NFT after it has been acquired by the crowdfund.
 - **Globals**: A single contract that holds configuration values, referenced by several ecosystem contracts.
-- **Proxies**: All Crowdfund instances are deployed as simple [`Proxy`](../contracts/utils/Proxy.sol) contracts that forward calls to a specific crowdfund implementation that inherits from `PartyCrowdfund`.
+- **Proxies**: All Crowdfund instances are deployed as simple [`Proxy`](../contracts/utils/Proxy.sol) contracts that forward calls to a specific crowdfund implementation that inherits from `Crowdfund`.

 ---